 Dan Moreland, Publisher, PCT Media Group, Cleveland, OH

 We were pleased to have Ira Bryck as our after dinner keynote at the Paperboard Packaging Council’s Fall 2006 conference at Greenbrier Resort.
 His presentation, “More Crazy Than Busy: Business / Family Life Balance” hit the mark for our audience, many of whom were with spouses, and seeking – and finding- in his talk a strong mixture of entertainment and insight.
 Ira also facilitated a discussion the next morning, on the topic “How to Pass the Torch Without Getting Burned,” which our members appreciated as a valuable opportunity to discuss a vital subject with a knowledgeable expert.

 Jerry Van de Water, President, Paperboard Packaging Council

 Thank you very much for making your presentation at our recent annual meeting.
 Many maple producers are faced with transitioning their agricultural/forestry businesses to the next generation just as they manage their woodlots and maple sugarbushes for long term health.
 Your workshop was very helpful to many who attended our North American Maple Syrup Council meeting.

-Thank you for being our workshop presenter.
-We really appreciate having the chance to let people know about the family business center and to consider the issues that family businesses face.
+ut the family business center and to consider the issues that family businesses face.
 I just heard from two of the quieter participants that they had gotten just what they needed from the seminar, and I heard similar comments from others last night.
-I hope you'll consider repeating the program sometime next year.
+I hope you’ll consider repeating the program sometime next year.